IDIAMath/moodle-docker/README.md

 This code is also found in the `quick.sh` script, which can be sourced using `. quick.sh` in any Bourne shell compatible shell.

+If remote use of moodle is required, i.e. not just from localhost, use instead the `expose.sh` script.

 ## Configuring STACK

 To use STACK, the following changes must be made to the configuration in